wp-plugins/postman-smtp/readme.txt

 = How does OAuth 2.0 work? =

-Postman specifically requests a limited access OAuth 2.0 token (valet key) to access the APIs (enter the house) on your behalf to perform a specific service (collect Gmail in the living room, stay out of Google Docs in the bedroom) without you giving up you user and password credentials (master house key).
+Postman requests a limited access OAuth 2.0 token (valet key) to access the APIs (enter the house) and perform a service (handle Gmail, stay out of Google Docs) with no need for you to surrender your username and password credentials (master house key).
 Once you grant access, Postman can do its work.

-= Why should I use Postman over any other plugins?  =

-Right now, Postman is the most modern SMTP plugin on WordPress.org and the only one offering an OAuth 2.0 implementation

 = Can't I just tell Google to allow less secure apps and keep using my old password? =